dnlnln/generate-sql-merge/README.md

 ## Known Limitations
 This procedure has explicit support for the following datatypes: (small)datetime(2), datetimeoffset, (n)varchar, (n)text, (n)char, xml, int, float, real, (small)money, timestamp, rowversion, uniqueidentifier, (var)binary, hierarchyid, geometry and geography.
 All others are implicitly converted to their CHAR representations so YMMV depending on the datatype.

-The Image datatype is not supported and an error will be thrown if these are not excluded using the `@cols_to_exclude` parameter.
+The `image` datatype is not supported and an error will be thrown if these are not excluded using the `@cols_to_exclude` parameter.

 When using the `@hash_compare_column` parameter, all columns in the source and target table must be implicitly convertible to strings (due to the use of `CONCAT` in the proc to calculate the hash value).
-This means that the following data types are not supported with `@hash_compare_column`: xml, hierarchyid, geometry and geography.
+This means that the following data types are not supported with `@hash_compare_column`: xml, hierarchyid, image, geometry and geography.

 ## Usage